maihd/maicstyle/ProgLang.md

 ## C++ if needed
 - Prefer Orthodox C++ approachs
 - Keep simple and stupid
+- Avoid class and methods when your dont need it
 - Keep class hierarchy narrow
+- Avoid modules
 - Composite over inheritance
+- Simple template is good enough
 - Avoid template metaprogramming in most cases
 - Prefer mature language standards
     - Only C++11 is good enough
-    - Now C++17 is mature on common compilers
+    - Now C++20 is mature on common compilers
     - Take care of compiled code in new features
 - If statement with init-statement
 - Constexpr